-Technically, the college basketball season started Nov.
+The 2023-24 college basketball season started Nov.
 6. But if you were betting top-down early in the season, you may have found yourself on the variance roller coaster.
 Lousy coaster, too.
 It doesn’t even come with a free T-shirt for surviving the ride.
-And if you’ve been riding it, you’ve probably asked yourself “when does college basketball become more efficient?”
+And if you were riding it, you probably wanted to know when you could get off.
+The question you needed to ask yourself is: “when does college basketball become more efficient?”

 Unabated Discord user CLVelandDave combed through data from 2018-2022 to find out when the college hoops markets started to become more efficient.